tw93/Pake/README_EN.md

 npm run build:linux
 ```

+// Package all your projects in one click
+chmod +x build.sh && ./build.sh

 ## New pack

 1. Modify the `tauri.conf.json` in the `src-tauri` directory to include 4 fields `url, productName, icon, identifier`, icon can be selected from the `icons` directory or downloaded from [macOSicons](https://macosicons.com/#/) to match the product.